Cmastris/ecommerce-pern-app/README.md

 ### Authentication and authorisation
-Authentication is implemented via Passport.js and Express session middleware, including both local login and *Sign In With Google*.
+Authentication is implemented using Passport.js and Express session middleware, including both local login and *Sign In With Google*.
 In the case of local login, passwords are hashed and verified using node.bcrypt.js.

 A visitor's authentication status is used to dynamically render and/or restrict access to content and functionality across both the back end and front end: